 - 1. If the engine is cold, idle the engine for 3 to 5 minutes. - 2.
-Turn the ignition switch off and wait for 2 to 3 minutes. - 3.
-Place your motorcycle in an upright position on a firm, level surface. - 4.
-Check that the oil level is between the upper level and lower level marks in the oil level inspection window.
+Turn the ignition switch to the OFF position and wait for 2 to 3 minutes. - 3.
+Place your motorcycle on its center stand on a firm, level surface. - 4.
+Check that the oil level is between the upper level and lower level marks in the oil level inspection window. - If required, clean the inspection window by turning the wiper.